Lisa Ryan: As an author

 Ryan wrote her first book, For Such a Time as This, Your Identity, Purpose and Passion in 2001.
 She followed it up with a companion study guide, which draws on the biblical example of Esther to deliver lessons on purity, modesty, beauty, destiny, courage and more.
 Used by teen and 20-something girls for personal devotions, group study, school curriculum and mentoring materials.
 Her second book, Generation Esther: Young Women Raised Up For Such a Time as This, based on the woman in the Book of Esther, continued the theme of helping girls through their struggles in life as young women growing up into adulthood.
 The book highlights several profiles of "modern day Esthers" including Rebecca St. James, Heather Mercer and Dayna Curry.

 As a speaker

 Ryan speaks at girls' and mom's conferences such as Girls of Grace, Yada Yada, Accepted Girls, BABE, high school and college chapels.
-Her speakings consist of words to "challenge this generation of women to be counter cultural and revolutionaries in their passion and purpose for God."
+Her speeches are meant to "challenge this generation of women to be counter cultural and revolutionaries in their passion and purpose for God."